huhailinguist/curing-SICK/README.md

 `results100.xlsx` contains annotations from crowd workers on MTurk.
 They were asked to give two labels for each pair, one as a judge in court (being strict), another as a person on the street.

-- from chaosNLI: three columns showing the number of annotators giving the Entail, Neutral or Contradiction label
+- from chaosNLI: three columns showing the number of annotators giving the Entail, Neutral or Contradiction label, taken from the chaosNLI dataset (Nie et al 2020)
 - ours-as judge: the number of crowd workers annotating a certain label as a judge, 10 workers have worked on a pair, but some were removed because they answered the catch trial wrong
 - ours-as person on the street: the number of crowd workers annotating a certain label as a person on the street
 - ours majority-as judge: majority label